PePoDev/digital-garden/src/site/notes/Knowledge/Information Technology/Cloud/Google Cloud/Network.md

 - This tier provides network quality that is comparable to other public cloud providers (but lower than Premium Tier) and regional network services such as Regional Load Balancing with one VIP per region
 - The standard tier is priced lower than the Premium because your traffic between Google Cloud and your end-user (Internet) is delivered over transit (ISP) networks instead of Google’s network
 ![Pasted image 20230404151042.png](/img/user/Attachments/Pasted%20image%2020230404151042.png)
+## Service Directory
+- Managed service to publish, discover, and connect to services
+- More dynamic implementation of services means changing IP addresses
+- Service Directory tracks changes, eliminates the need to manually update DNS records
 ## Load balancer
 ![Pasted image 20230415191300.png](/img/user/Attachments/Pasted%20image%2020230415191300.png)
 - Global Cloud Load Balancing